thelogicalgrammar/politeness/README.md

-# PlauDeNotes
+# Politeness

- Notes on model for plausible deniability
+Notes on a plausible deniability model of polite language use